Skip to Content

 Depreciation

-Truck campers generally hold their value better than travel trailers.
+Truck campers hold their value better than travel trailers.
 They don’t depreciate as quickly.
-This slower depreciation rate is an attractive feature for those who plan to resell their RV in the future.
+This slower depreciation rate is great if you plan to resell their RV in the future.
 You can get more out of a used truck camper.

-Travel trailers, on the other hand, tend to depreciate more rapidly.
-This can be a concern if you plan to sell your RV down the line.
+Travel trailers tend to depreciate faster.
+This can be an issue if you plan to sell your RV down the line.
 You won’t get nearly as much as you paid for it.
 In fact, after just one year, your trailer will be worth around 20% less than what you paid for it.
 After around 10 years, it will be worth less than half of what it cost new.
 The larger the trailer, the faster it will depreciate.

-Depreciation can be advantageous if you’re in the market for a used RV.
-Buying a pre-owned truck camper or travel trailer can result in significant savings.
+Depreciation can be an advantage if you’re buying a used RV.
 If you shop around, you can find an RV that’s less than 10 years old for half of the original purchase price.
 This is a great way to save money.
-You can find a gently used truck camper or trailer for thousands less than MSRP.
-You can get more bang for your buck when you buy used.
-Of course, there are risks of buying used.
-You could get a lemon.

 Winner: Truck campers don’t depreciate as quickly as travel trailers.